smaremanda/add-in-docs/overview/add-in-manifests.md

 To override this behavior, specify each domain you want to open in the add-in window in the list of domains specified in the [AppDomains](http://msdn.microsoft.com/en-us/library/13cf867d-9b24-786f-0687-6bcdc954628e%28Office.15%29.aspx) element of the manifest file.
 If the add-in tries to go to a URL in a domain that isn't in the list, that URL will open in a new browser window (outside of the add-in pane).

 The following XML manifest example hosts its main add-in page in the  `https://www.contoso.com` domain as specified in the **SourceLocation** element.
-It also specifies the `https://www.northwindtraders.com` domain in an[AppDomain](http://msdn.microsoft.com/en-us/library/2a0353ec-5e09-6fbf-1636-4bb5dcebb9bf%28Office.15%29.aspx) element within the **AppDomains** element list.
+It also specifies the `https://www.northwindtraders.com` domain in an [AppDomain](http://msdn.microsoft.com/en-us/library/2a0353ec-5e09-6fbf-1636-4bb5dcebb9bf%28Office.15%29.aspx) element within the **AppDomains** element list.
 If the add-in navigates to a page in the www.northwindtraders.com domain, that page will open in the add-in pane.